MindsLab-GitHub/.github/README.md

 1. Browse our [repositories](https://github.com/orgs/MindsLab-GitHub/repositories) to see what we're working on
 2. Check out our contribution guidelines (if available)
 3. Join the conversation in issues and discussions
-4. Feel free to fork, star, and contribute to our projects
+4. Feel free to star, and contribute to our projects

 ## Community Health Files